zuozhenggh/learning-library/developer-library/weblogic-to-oci/provision-app-db-atp/provision-app-db-atp.md

   <img src="./images/provision-db-atp5.png" width="100%">

-7. Enter and confirm the **SYS Database password** as it is on-premises:
+7. Enter and confirm the **Admin Database password** as it is on-premises:

     ```
     <copy>